tsedio/tsed/docs/tutorials/throw-http-exceptions.md

 # Throw HTTP Exceptions

 You can use [@tsed/exceptions](/docs/exceptions.md) or similar module to throw an http exception.
-All exception will be intercepted by the [Global error handler](/docs/middlewares/override/global-error-handler.md) and are sent to the client.
+All exceptions will be intercepted by the [Global error handler](/docs/middlewares/override/global-error-handler.md) and are sent to the client.

-Here an example:
+Here is an example:

 <<< @/docs/docs/snippets/controllers/response-throw-exceptions.ts